johnsblevins/AzureLandingZones/Templates/entlz/README.md

 ## Enterprise Service Pipelines

-# List of Modifications from Original Templates
+# List of Modifications from Original templates
 ## Changes required for MAG
 The templates must be modified from their original source to deploy successfully to MAG as described at:
 * [Deploy Enterprise Scale Landing Zone from CICD Pipeline in MAG](../README.md)